Can our Charity and Constant Support Uplift People in ‘a World that Lasts Forever,’ and so, Change the World and Bring them to Christ?

 [Acknowledgement to the people who published these images]

-Of course we must “love,” agape or live charitable towards everyone.
-But these people refuse to accept Jesus if “He doesn’t feed them first,” as in the Bible, “…Everyone shared their possessions so there were none among them who lacked…” (Acts 4:32-34.)
+Of course we must “love,” agape or live charitable towards everyone, but many people refuse to accept Jesus if “He doesn’t feed them first,” as in the Bible.
+So, “…everyone shared their possessions so there were none among them who lacked…” (Acts 4:32-34.)
 This was how the first disciples allegedly “loved multitudes of people into the ‘Kingdom of God.’”
 So they say, charity and upliftment, (humanist “love” that focuses on man more than on God, which is idolatry, Rom.
 1:18-32,) will change this world of poverty and deprivation into a “restored earth.”
 They claim, “James wrote one cannot give the Gospel to the hungry and suffering without providing for them and aiding them until they change their lives.”
 Hence, people must be accepted unconditionally, kept, and nurtured, whether they want to believe in Jesus or not.
 After all, ‘love changes everything.’
 All we must do to clear up this mess on earth, is to “love” the sinners and the needy, and we will turn everything bad into good!”

 Without minimizing anything about the suffering of all races and creeds across the world, I must say that these people view the Gospel back to front.
-To supply their ‘everlasting earth’ agenda, they do not focus on Jesus but on their charity.
+To supply their ‘everlasting earth’ agenda, they focus on church members and charity not on Jesus.

 Firstly, this is simply the false Kingdom-now-on-earth dogma, (‘changing the fallen world into a good world,’) behind a new mask.
-Bill Johnson of Bethel Culture put a new spin on this with his Heaven-Now fallacy.
-He alleges, they “pull heaven down to earth” and save everyone through their hyper anointing and “the realization that God is good.”
-However, this fusion of heaven and earth is the occult dogma of “as above, so below.”
+Bill Johnson of Bethel Culture put a new spin on this dogma with his Heaven-Now fallacy.
+He alleges that they “pull heaven down to earth” and save everyone through their hyper anointing and “the realization that God is good.”
+However, this fusion of heaven and earth is the occult dogma of “as above, so below, ” not the Scriptural Gospel of Jesus Christ.
 To fit his false vision, Johnson does not believe the world will end and so, He does not believe that Jesus will return on the clouds, although Jesus Himself said, “Heaven and earth will pass away [That Day when I return,] but My words will never pass away,” (Mt.
 24:27-35; 2 Pt.
 3:10-14; 2 Ths.
 1:6-10.)

 To this day, “God does not dwell in temples made with hands,” built on earth, (Acts 7:44-50.)
 He lives through His Holy Spirit in His sincerely believing, obedient disciples, who are the Body and Bride of Christ, and the Temple of the Holy Spirit.
 This world is not their home.
 “They embrace and confess that they are strangers and pilgrims on the earth… and declare plainly that they seek an [eternal] homeland.
 [So,] they have no opportunity to return [to their former spiritual state without God in this world.]
 But now they desire a better, that is, a heavenly country.
 Therefore, God is not ashamed to be called their God, for He has prepared a [heavenly] city for them!”
 (Heb.
 11:13-16.)
 Hallelujah!